Heych88/udacity-RoboND-Rover-Project/writeup.md

 The code outlined above was placed into the file `perception.py` in the folder code.
 The rover controller and states update code in located in the file `decision.py`.

+The following results have been obtained with the following simulator settings:
+- Screen resolution - 1152 x 864
+- Graphics Quality - Good

 The code states are set out in a decision tree in the process order.
 See the code  function `decision_step()`, lines 148 to 180 in the file `decision.py` for more details.
 1. Samples rocks found
   - navigate towards the sample and pick up if close.